joelstevick/easy-dom-testing/README.md

 [This example (tbd)]() illustrates how to use *mergeConfig* and *POM*.

 ## Notes
 - in the example, a common configuration object is used when setting up testing-library (the call to *render()*); only those declarations and providers that are specific to the tested component are included *in* the describe block.
-You should adopt this pattern for you own project to reduce boilerplate.
+You should adopt this pattern for you own project, in order to reduce boilerplate.

 ***This page is under construction...*** 😁